Zinrelo/slate/source/index.html.md

 Work in Progress

 ## Activities
-The Activities API let you create an activity, update activity configurations, get an activity details and get list of all activities for a merchant.
+The Activities API lets you create an activity, update activity configurations, get details of a particular activity and get the list of all activities for a merchant.

 ### Get All Activities
 ```shell